Trinitysudo/ItzRealAnon-Discord-Stealer/README.md

 This repository contains code that illustrates how various types of sensitive user information can be collected and transmitted.
 The primary purpose of this project is to educate users about the risks associated with such technologies and to highlight potential attack vectors.

-## Features
+## Features 📄

-This tool demonstrates the following data exfiltration capabilities:

-🟢*   **Data Acquisition:**
+🟢*   **Iformation Acquisition:**

         *   Discord Information: User token, password, email
         *   Browser Data: Cookies, Passwords, History
         *   Game Data: Minecraft Session Info, Roblox Cookie, etc.
         *   System Information:
         *   User: Username
         *   OS: Operating system details
         *   System: System Architecture